 What conditions does a medi-aesthetic peel treat?

-– Reduce fine lines under the eyes and mouth area, treat wrinkles caused by sun damage, ageing, and family history.
+- Reduces fine lines under the eyes and mouth area, treat wrinkles caused by sun damage, ageing, and family history.

-– Reduce Melasma, Chloasma, age spots, freckles and dark patches caused by birth – control pills, pregnancy or other hormonal changes.
+- Reduces Melasma, Chloasma, age spots, freckles and dark patches caused by birth – control pills, pregnancy or other hormonal changes.

-– Improve the look, feel and brightness of skin that is dull and looks tired
+- Improves the look, feel and brightness of skin that is dull and looks tired.

-– Treat sun damaged skin which may contain pre-cancerous Keratosis.
+- Treats sun damaged skin which may contain pre-cancerous Keratosis.
 After a treatment, new pre-cancerous lesions are less likely to appear.

 Who is a good candidate for a medi-aesthetic peel?

 Generally, fair-skinned and light-haired patients are the ideal candidates for medi-aesthetic peels.